 Day Three: Farewell Brunch

-In the sheer exhilaration and jam-packed schedule of a wedding day, finding a moment to thank your guests and say your goodbyes is difficult.
-Having a farewell brunch the following morning before you jet off to your honeymoon solves this problem.
+In the sheer exhilaration and jam-packed schedule of a wedding day, finding a moment to thank your guests and say your goodbyes can be difficult.
+Having a farewell brunch the following morning before you jet off on your honeymoon solves this problem.
 You can express your gratitude in a relaxed, pressure-free atmosphere over french toast and mimosas.

 Here are a couple of handy tips to keep in mind when planning your wedding weekend itinerary:

 Consider Having a Theme

 Hosting a wedding over multiple days can run the risk of feeling disjointed.
 Use a theme to create some synergy and tie things together.
 For instance, festival weddings have soared in popularity of late and make the ideal three-day event theme.
 You could include performances or workshops to maintain the momentum all weekend long.

 Once you’ve ironed out the finer details, it’s time to deal with logistics.
 Where are your guests going to stay?
 Of course, you’re under no obligation to plan this side of the event, however, it’s polite to provide some assistance.
 Research nearby accommodation options and put together a handy guide for your guests that can be emailed out or included on your wedding website.

 Take into consideration all budgets and be as inclusive as possible with recommendations at every price point.
 It’s a quick Google search that will mean a lot to these people traveling to see you.